-3 Days in Seattle (Itinerary and Weird Things to Do)
+3 Days in Seattle (Itinerary and Unique Things to Do)

 This page may contain compensated links.
 For more information read our disclaimer.

 Do you only have 3 days in Seattle?
 Don’t waste any time doing the boring sightseeing everyone else does!

 Instead, try out all of the unusual and weird things to do in Seattle by following our special curated Seattle itinerary; 3 days in the Emerald City!

 If you decide to visit this incredible city in the Pacific Northwest of the USA, one thing is for sure – you will never regret that decision.

 Seattle is everything a modern city should be: open, inviting, and very diverse.
 But it also has loads of unique features, from its location which is surrounded by absolutely stunning nature to fantastic architecture.
 In fact, some of the sights here are famous all over the world.

 Three days will be enough to cover most of that without any stress, but the vibe of the city will make you want to stay there a lot longer.